Office Availability Levels Drop for the First Time in Five Years

 Expansionary demand is being diverted into buildings constructed between 10 and 20 years ago or older buildings that have undergone extensive renovations in the past decade, said JLL.
 Over the past year, renovated buildings have comprised close to 30% of expansionary activity and 2000-2014 vintage buildings are capturing almost 20%.

 Office development continues to decline from already record low volume, the report said.
-Just over half a million square feet broke ground in Q3, and less than 5 million square feet has broken ground in the past year.
-The previous historical low for a 12-month period was 6.8 million square feet in 2009.
+Over half a million square feet broke ground in Q3, and less than five million square feet have broken ground in the past year.
+The previous historical low for 12 months was 6.8 million square feet in 2009.

 The outlook for long-term office demand continues to improve as employers make efforts to drive greater office attendance, JLL said.
 Q3 saw a sustained push for large employers who had already established hybrid policies to further strengthen those requirements.